View over Wellington from the SkyLine track and Mount KayKay.

 Fuel

 You will need to fill your rental car with fuel before you return it to the depot.
-Here are a few conveniently located petrol stations in and around Wellington.
+Here are a few conveniently located petrol stations in and around Wellington / Te Whanganui a Tara.